-5.13 Bell
+5.13 Siren

-The bell will silence after the number of minutes programmed for the Bell Cut-off time have passed.
+The siren will silence after the number of minutes programmed for the Bell Cut-off time have passed.

 The panel supervises the Bell output.
 If an open condition is detected, the panel will immediately indicate a trouble condition by beeping the keypad twice every 10 seconds to alert the owner of the problem.
-The panel can send a Bell Circuit Trouble and Trouble Restoral reporting codes to indicate the situation (See 5.8 "Communicator - Reporting Codes" on page 18.)

-If the Temporal Three Fire Signal option is enabled, all Fire signals (on zone types [07], [08], [87], [88]) will follow the Temporal Three Pattern as described in NFPA 72.
+The panel can send a Bell Circuit Trouble and Trouble Restoral reporting codes to indicate the situation (see Section 5.8 "Communicator - Reporting Codes").
+If the Temporal Three Fire Signal option is enabled, all Fire signals will follow the Temporal Three Pattern as described in NFPA 72.
 If turned OFF all Fire signals will sound a one second on, one second off cadence.